joedougherty/writing/tread_lightly.md

 **Mic**:    57 OFF XS

-Here are the EQ settings:
+Here are the EQ settings.
+Note that everything is set to 0 on the bottom row.
+This is because we're using a single-amp setup.
+If we add a second amp, you'll see the controls update accordingly.

 ![Patch image](https://raw.githubusercontent.com/joedougherty/writing/drafts/assets/eq.jpg)